alissatroiano/Currensee/README.md

 The following user stories were created for the advanced version (future release) of this app:

-- As an authenticated user, I want to be able to save my predictions so I can easily access them later.

-- As an authenticated user, I want to be able to view my saved predictions so I can easily access them.

 ## Features
 ### Frontend Features

 The financial app aims to provide the following features:

-- **About**: Provides information about this application and how it was implemented ***(includes information about MindsDB and referenes the data used to make the predictions.)***
+- **Cover Page**: Provides title, subtitle & open source project information for users & other developers

 ![Screenshot]()

-- **Predictor Tool**: This feature lets the user choose from a list of coins then redirects them to a page (or pop-up modal) containing the coin's prediction data.
+- **Coins**: Provides an index page displaying coins currently supported by Currensee. ***This section is still in development.***

 ![Screenshot]()

-- **Navigation**: Gives users the ability to navigate the app from any page or section and includes external links (MindsDB, developer's GitHub, Slack, etc.)
+- **Navigation**: A fixed navigation loading from the base template (`base.html`) makes it easy to navigate the app from any page  users the ability to navigate the app from any page or section includes external links (MindsDB, developer's GitHub, Slack, etc.)

 ![Screenshot]()